apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 ## Clustering on Streaming Data

-After ingeting the data to Pub/Sub, examine the second pipeline, where we read the streaming message from Pub/Sub, convert the text to a embedding using a language model, and cluster the embedding using BIRCH.
+After ingesting the data to Pub/Sub, examine the second pipeline, where we read the streaming message from Pub/Sub, convert the text to a embedding using a language model, and cluster the embedding using BIRCH.

 You can find the full example code for all the steps mentioned previously in [GitHub](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/online_clustering/clustering_pipeline/).